EdDataScienceEES/tutorial-hollybee04/index.md

   <img src="{{ site.baseurl }}/Figures/Model.jpg" alt="Rainfall-Runoff model" width="600"/>
 *Figure 4: Rainfall-Runoff Model (Moore, 2007)*

 Look at P and follow the arrows downwards.
 The first thing we see is E (Evapotranspiration).
-How much precipitation is evapotranspirated?
 This will affect how much water is available for other pathways.
 This leads us to our first parameter:

 <a name="4b."></a>
 ### 4b.
 L1